Mains electricity by country: Plugs

-The system of plug types using a single letter (from A to O) used here is from World Plugs, which defines the plug type letters in terms of a general description, without making reference to specific standards.
-Where a plug does not have a specific letter code assigned to it, then it may be defined by the style sheet number listed in IEC TR 60083.
+A system of identification of plug and socket types is used here in the adjacent world map and the below table, involving a single letter (from A to O).
+The letters are based on the IEC's former "World Plugs" site, which defined them in terms of a general description, without referencing specific standards.
+Where a plug does not have a specific assigned letter code, it may be defined by the style sheet number listed in the IEC TR 60083 standard.